Jonas Abib: Biography

-Born in Elias Fausto, São Paulo, Brazil, his parents were Sérgio Abib, of Lebanese descent, and Josefa Pacheco.
+Born on 21 December 1936 in Elias Fausto, São Paulo, Brazil, his parents were Sérgio Abib, of Syrian and Lebanese descent, and Josefa Pacheco.

 At the age of seven, Abib began his schooling at Colégio Padre Moye (Father Moye Catholic School), run by the Sisters of Providence of Gap.
 At the age of twelve he studied at the Liceu Coração de Jesus and worked in the graphic arts workshop – binding industry.
 At the age of thirteen, he was transferred to the San Manuel Gymnasium in Lavrinhas (São Paulo), with the aim of becoming part of the Salesian seminary, where he later left for Pindamonhangaba (SP) to study at the Instituto do Eucharistic Heart, and then to Lorena (SP), to study Philosophy, at the Salesian Institute of Philosophy and Pedagogy.

 After completing this stage, he studied theology in São Paulo at the Pio XI Salesian Theological Institute in Alto da Lapa, and was ordained a Salesian priest on 8 December 1964, having chosen the following motto: "Made all for all".
 Abib soon after being ordained as a priest began in São Paulo to work with young people teaching at the Faculty of Sciences and Letters of Lorena/SP and promoting meetings and retreats, mainly in the Paraíba Valley region of São Paulo.
 In 1971, Jonas Abib had an experience of prayer in a retreat promoted by the Catholic Charismatic Renewal, marking his life and ministry, becoming, from the beginning, one of the main leaders of this ecclesial movement.
 His life is also marked by music.
 He is a composer of several songs and is also a Catholic singer, being one of the pioneers of popular Catholic music in Brazil.